Best 5-year ARM for July charges 2.125%

 The biggest benefit to adjustable-rate mortgages is that the initial monthly payments are lower than what you’d get with a fixed-rate loan.

 For a 5-year ARM with an introductory rate of 2.125%, the lowest rate listed above, the principal and interest payment would be just $376 a month for every $100,000 borrowed, or $752 on a $200,000 loan.

 With a rate of 2.75%, the highest rate among the lenders featured here, your principal and interest payment would be $408 a month for every $100,000 borrowed, or $816 on a $200,000 loan.

 You can use our adjustable-rate mortgage calculator to determine the monthly payment for the exact amount you want to borrow with this or any home loan.

-It will also provide a month-by-month amortization schedule that shows how much you've reduced your debt, how much you still owe if you want to pay off the loan and where your maximum monthly payment could end up.
+It will also provide a month-by-month amortization schedule that shows how much you've reduced your debt and how much you still owe if you want to pay off the loan.

 There's a chance that you'll find lenders offering ARMs with lower rates, but it's important to check their interest rate caps before you sign up.